 If you are harvesting a large amount, simply cut and remove one third to one half of an entire stem; don’t strip off all the foliage and leave a bare twig.

-Tying stems into bundles and hanging them upside down in a cool, dark place, like a closet or attic, is a simple and effective way to preserve the harvested plant in its entirety.
+Tying stems into bundles and hanging them upside down in a cool, dark place like a closet or attic is a simple and effective way to preserve long harvested stems and blooms.

-It takes a few weeks for herbs to dry sufficiently this way, but if you want instant results, a conventional or microwave oven can accomplish the task as well.
+It takes a few weeks for herbs to dry sufficiently this way.
+If you want instant results, a conventional or microwave oven can accomplish the task as well.

 Lay out leaves and flowers, or the whole stems, onto cookie sheets in a conventional oven on a very low setting, and within a few hours they’ll be dried to perfection.

-By placing them between sheets of paper towels in a microwave, you can dry herbs in just a couple minutes.
+By placing them between sheets of paper towels in the microwave, you can dry herbs in just a couple of minutes.

-When they are brittle and crumble easily, the herbs are ready to be stored in dark glass jars, away from bright light, where they will retain flavor, scent and potency for about a year.
+When they are brittle and crumble easily, the herbs are ready to be stored in dark glass jars, away from bright light.
+If stored properly, they will retain their flavor, scent and potency for up to a year.

 While it can be grown from seed, buying an established plant will provide instant results and maximize the amount you can harvest in one season.

-There are well over one hundred species of basil, including lemon-scented, sweet basil, and a purple variety whose distinctive foliage beautifully complements blues, pinks and yellows in the garden, making it a fantastic choice aesthetically and gastronomically.
+There are well over one hundred species of basil, including lemon-scented, sweet basil, and a purple variety whose distinctive foliage beautifully complements pink, yellow, and blue flowers in the garden, making it a fantastic choice aesthetically and gastronomically.

-Grow this herb in full sun and well-drained soil, and by frequently harvesting leaves from the top of the plant, you’ll encourage this useful and fragrant herb to grow bountifully.
+Grow this herb in full sun and well-drained soil.
+By harvesting leaves frequently from the top of the plant, you’ll encourage this useful and fragrant herb to grow bountifully.